 When systems are too complex for human understanding, often we need to insert randomness to discover the tolerances and limits of the system.
 One plus one doesn’t always equal two when you’re dealing with non-linear systems.
 For biologists, tinkering is the way to go.

 As Stewart Brand noted about legacy systems, “Teasing a new function out of a legacy system is not done by command but by conducting a series of cautious experiments that with luck might converge toward the desired outcome.”

 This doesn’t mean we should abandon the physics approach, searching for underlying regularities in complexity.
 The two systems complement one another rather than compete.

 When attempting to understand a complex system, we must determine the proper resolution, or level of detail, at which to look at it.
 How fine-grained a level of detail are we focusing on?
 Do we focus on the individual enzyme molecules in a cell of a large organism, or do we focus on the organs and blood vessels?
 Do we focus on the binary signals winding their way through circuitry, or do we examine the overall shape and function of a computer program?
 At a larger scale, do we look at the general properties of a computer network, and ignore the individual machines and decisions that make up this structure?

 We can’t use one system, whether biological or physics, exclusively.
-That’s a sure way to fragile thinking.
-Rather, we need to combine them.
+That’s fragile thinking.
+Instead, we need to combine both systems.

 In Cryptonomicon, a novel by Neal Stephenson, he makes exactly this point talking about the structure of the pantheon of Greek gods: